RinuVishwakarma/handlingJSON_data/README.md

-# JSON Data Management Dashboard
+# JSON Data Management project

 A modern React application for managing and displaying book data in a beautiful, interactive interface.